Great Locomotive Chase: Adairsville to Ringgold

 With the Texas still chasing the General tender-first, the two trains steamed through Dalton and Tunnel Hill.
 The raiders continued to sever the telegraph wires, but they were unable to burn bridges or damage Tunnel Hill.
 The wood they had hoped to burn was soaked by rain.
 Just before the raiders cut the telegraph wire north of Dalton, Fuller managed to send off a message from there alerting the authorities in Chattanooga of the approaching stolen engine.

 Finally, at milepost 116.3, north of Ringgold, Georgia, just 18 miles from Chattanooga, with the locomotive out of fuel, Andrews's men abandoned the General and scattered.
 Andrews and all of his men were caught within two weeks, including the two who had missed the hijacking.
-Mitchell's attack on Chattanooga ultimately failed.
+Mitchel's attack on Chattanooga ultimately failed.